Super-Sujay/advance-selenium-framework/README.md

 # Advance Selenium Framework

 This is an advance selenium automation framework which can be use for automating any web based application.
+Implementation of this framework is provided in the [herokuapp testing](https://github.com/Super-Sujay/herokuapp-testing) project repository.

 ## Features
  - Page object model implementation (refer to the src/test/java folder for more reference).